Andresha56/Andresha56/README.md

 ## 👩‍💻 About Me

 I work on **real-world web applications** with evolving requirements and real users.
-I enjoy simplifying complex UI flows, improving performance, and building frontend systems that are easy to reason about.
+I enjoy simplifying complex UI flows, improving performance, and building frontend and backend features that are easy to reason about.

-I also have **working backend knowledge**, which helps me design frontend features that integrate cleanly and handle failures gracefully.

 ---